Martine Michieletto: ONE Championship

-During ONE on TNT 4, Chatri Sityodtong announced that Michieletto would face former GLORY Super Bantamweight Champion Anissa Meksen in a strawweight kickboxing bout on May 28, 2021 at ONE Championship: Empower.
+During ONE on TNT 4, Chatri Sityodtong announced that Michieletto would face former GLORY Super Bantamweight Champion Anissa Meksen in a strawweight kickboxing bout on 28 May 2021 at ONE Championship: Empower.
 The event featured the first ever all-female fight card in ONE Championship.
 Michieletto was later replaced by Cristina Morales.

-Michieletto made her third ISKA K-1 World Featherweight title defense against Ella Maria Grapperhaus at Antares Fight Night on July 9, 2022.
+Michieletto made her third ISKA K-1 World Featherweight title defense against Ella Maria Grapperhaus at Antares Fight Night on 9 July 2022.
 She won the fight by unanimous decision.

+Michieletto faced Amber Kitchen at ONE Fight Night 11 on 10 June 2023.
+She won the fight by unanimous decision.

+Michieletto was expected to make her fourth ISKA K-1 World Featherweight title defense against Anta Sanchez at OKTAGON on 18 November 2023.
+She withdrew from the bout on 2 November, after suffering an injury in training.

+Michieletto faced Jackie Buntan on 9 March 2024, at ONE Fight Night 20.
+She lost the fight by unanimous decision.

+Michieletto faced Eva Guillot at Oktagon Tsunami Edition on 29 June 2024.
+She won the fight by unanimous decision.

+Michieletto faced Charly Glaser at The Arena - Warrior's Legacy on 22 March 2025.
+She won the fight by unanimous decision.

+Michieletto was expected to make her fourth ISKA K-1 World Featherweight title defense against Sarah Moussadak at Oktagon: Valle D'Aosta on 7 June 2025.
+Moussadak later withdrew for undisclosed reasons and was replaced by the WAKO-Pro K-1 World Featherweight champion Débora Évora.
+Michieletto lost the fight by a third-round knockout.